Negotiate a Stunning Signing Bonus With These 5 Tips

 Now it's your turn to offer a range so they’re clear about your expectations and needs and still have room to negotiate.
 Reach out to your social network to find contacts who could lend some insight as to whether this is a company that would be amenable to signing bonuses.
 Also make sure you've researched financial salaries at similar companies and locations.

-Visit our Salary Center to research starting compensation for more than 400 finance and accounting positions.
+Use our Salary Guide to research starting compensation for a variety of finance and accounting positions.

 3. Broach the subject

 If it’s apparent the employer is not going to give you the salary you were negotiating for, point out how a signing bonus could make up for it, providing enough of a balance to make you comfortable enough to accept the job.

 Just as with salaries, it’s always a bad idea to give a potential employer an ultimatum.
 Even if it’s impossible for you to accept the job without a signing bonus, saying so might send up a red flag that you might not be a good long-term investment for the company.

 5. Read the fine print

 In most cases, signing bonuses come under specific conditions that will vary from one organization to the next.
 You may be required to pay back the bonus if you leave the company within a certain amount of time, or the payment may be split up and awarded in increments.
 Signing bonuses might also introduce new terms into your contract, such as a noncompete clause.
 If offered a signing bonus, read the fine print to make sure it is truly something that adds value to the job offer.